 --

-or calling, is an intimate knowledge of its ugly side.
+The price one pays for pursuing any profession, or calling, is an intimate knowledge of its ugly side.

 - James Baldwin